GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 You can keep them in place by using masking tape.\
 **IMAGE**

-Than you can flip the board to solder in the sockets from the top.
+Then you can flip the board to solder in the sockets from the top.
 Flip it again and insert the pins in the sockets.

 > **Note**